Skip to content

 subagent_deps = parent_deps.clone_for_subagent(max_nesting_depth - 1)

-# Apply toolsets from factory if provided
+# Build runtime toolsets from factory if provided

-runtime_toolsets = toolsets_factory(subagent_deps)
+runtime_toolsets = toolsets_factory(subagent_deps) if toolsets_factory else None

 # Generate task ID